Kharos6/DOW2Launcher/Launcher_README.txt

 - Set the [IsSteam] field of the .launchconfig file to false if your mod is for the GOG distribution of the game, or true if your mod is for the Steam distribution of the game.

-- Set the [IsRetribution] field field of the .launchconfig file to false if your mod is for Dawn of War II - Chaos Rising, or true if your mod is for Dawn of War II - Retribution.
+- Set the [IsRetribution] field of the .launchconfig file to false if your mod is for Dawn of War II - Chaos Rising, or true if your mod is for Dawn of War II - Retribution.

 - Set the [IsDXVK] field of the .launchconfig file to false if your mod does not require DXVK, or true if your mod requires DXVK.
-Ensure that you package the d3d9.dll and dxvk.conf files with your mod if true.
+If true, ensure that you package the d3d9.dll and dxvk.conf files with your mod, and that you duplicate the d3d9.dll file, then change the name of the duplicate file's extension to .bin.
+This duplicate .bin file is used as a baseline for replacing a non-DXVK d3d9.dll file.

 - Optionally, create a .bmp file with your desired artwork and resolution, and change its name to match the name of your mod's .module file, then change the [BitmapWidth] and [BitmapHeight] fields of the .launchconfig file to match its resolution.

 - If using an injector, set the [Injector] field of the .launchconfig file to true, and set the [InjectorFileName] field of the .launchconfig file to match the name of your injector file, including its file extension.
 After that, create an MD5 checksum for it, and insert the value into the [ExpectedInjectorFileMD5Checksum] field of the .launchconfig file.
 Finally, duplicate your current injector .dll file, and change the duplicate file's extension to .bin.
-This duplicate .bin file is used to verify the integrity of the injector every time the launcher is executed.
+This duplicate .bin file is used as a baseline for replacing a faulty or non-injector version of the injector file.

 - Set the [FirstTimeLaunchMessage] field of the .launchconfig file to your desired welcoming message for people who are launching the mod for the first time.
 The [FirstTimeLaunchCheck] field is automatically switched to false after the user has executed the launcher for the first time.

 - If you wish to receive detailed debug messages, set the [VerboseDebug] field of the .launchconfig file to true.

+- If you wish to skip errors or warnings about [IsSteam], [IsRetribution], [IsDXVK], [Injector], and GPU checks, set the [IsUnsafe] field of the .launchconfig file to true.

+- If you wish to see the console window regardless of whether a bitmap exists or not, set the [Console] field of the .launchconfig file to true.

 **FEATURES**